yoctta/XPaste/README.md

 We use code from [Detic](https://github.com/facebookresearch/Detic), [CenterNet2](https://github.com/xingyizhou/CenterNet2) and [Detectron2](https://github.com/facebookresearch/detectron2)

+## Lisence

+The majority of our X-Paste is licensed under the Apache 2.0 license, portions of the project are available under separate license terms: SWIN-Transformer, CLIP, and TensorFlow Object Detection API are licensed under the MIT license; UniDet and Detic are licensed under the Apache 2.0 license; Stable Diffusion is lisenced under CreativeML Open RAIL M License and the LVIS API is licensed under a custom license.
+If you later add other third party code, please keep this license info updated, and please let us know if that component is licensed under something other than CC-BY-NC, MIT, or CC0

 ## Citation

 X-Paste: Revisiting Scalable Copy-Paste for Instance Segmentation using CLIP and StableDiffusion